 Gambling premises staff are brought into close proximity with gaming and/or gaming machines on a regular basis and therefore may have a heightened vulnerability to problem gambling.
 There is also a risk of off duty staff colluding with their colleagues.
-For these reasons we feel staff must be excluded from gaming or gambling on the premises at which they work at all times.
+For these reasons we feel staff must be excluded from gaming or gambling on the premises at which they work at all times, whether on duty or off duty.
 Larger operators may also want to consider offering an Employee Assistance Programme.
 Smaller operators may simply wish to refer staff with gambling problems to a local counselling service.